 Vermilion River Restoration

-We are developing a video that documents the impetus for this project, and its implementation.
+We are developing a video that documents the impetus for the Miners Gulch project, and its implementation.
 See a preview below:

-Many thanks to all of the partners and funders who have contributed to the planning, design, and implementation of this project!
+Many thanks to all of the partners and funders who have contributed to the planning, design, and implementation of the Miners Gulch project!